Some unusual data on animals

 I subscribe to quite a few newsletters from environmental associations.
 It is nice to read about what is happening in the world but sadly too often the news is disturbing.
 Human greed does not respect creation, being only intent on filling pockets and not caring what happens with those who will come after.

-Humans are capable of upsetting this delicate balance but have no regard for how nature will continue and that is a shame.
+Humans can upset this delicate balance but have no regard for how nature will continue and that is a shame.

-One of the newsletters which I receive is from Sierra Club.
+One newsletter which I receive is from Sierra Club.
 It held a great article by the name “2019, the year in Critters” and you can read it in this link.
 I have used a couple of things mentioned in this list to dive into the topic a tic deeper.
 Some things are fun and others are interesting or sad.

 Have you heard about the cat fox

-I think finds like this are exciting and hope care will be taken to help protect this new species.
+I think finds like this are exciting and hope they will take care to help protect this new species.
 We already lose so many animals in the world.
 Wikipedia tells us that this species might have been introduced to Corsica in the first millennium of the common era.
 Their ancestors might have been cats from the Middle East and brought to the island by settlers around 6th millennium BC.

 The ivory tusks smuggling case

-This sounds like a case of Double Speak when the official says they have 0 tolerance for harvesting endangered animals but at the same time, it is recognized that South China still has a market for them.
+This sounds like a case of Double Speak when the official says they have 0 tolerance for harvesting endangered animals but at the same time, they recognize that South China still has a market for them.

 Please look at this YouTube video of the pangolin, such a cute and unusual animal.